 Another critical application of omics research in pet food science is the optimization of ingredient composition for enhanced digestibility and nutrient absorption.
 By utilizing proteomics and metabolomics, scientists can examine how specific protein sources are digested and utilized by pets, ensuring that the chosen ingredients provide optimal nutrition [13,11].
-Furthermore, omics allows for the identification of the most bioavailable nutrients in pet food ingredients, which helps improve the efficiency of nutrient absorption and ensures that pets receive the full benefits of their diet.
+Furthermore, omics allow for the identification of the most bioavailable nutrients in pet food ingredients, which helps improve the efficiency of nutrient absorption and ensures that pets receive the full benefits of their diet.
 In addition to improving nutritional quality, omics technologies play a crucial role in ensuring food safety.
 With the ability to analyze the molecular composition of pet food formulations, researchers can detect potential contaminants, allergens, and harmful microorganisms that may pose a risk to pets' health.
 For instance, microbiomics enables the identification of harmful bacteria or fungi in pet food ingredients, while metabolomics can help detect the presence of toxins or harmful by-products that may form during food processing [15.16].
 This level of precision in food safety monitoring is essential for preventing health risks associated with contamination or poor-quality ingredients, thereby ensuring that pet food is not only nutritionally balanced but also free from harmful substances.
 The applications of omics technologies are transforming pet food science by allowing for the development of precision diets that cater to an individual pet’s unique nutritional needs, breed-specific predispositions, and health conditions.
 By leveraging the power of genomics, proteomics, metabolomics, transcriptomics, and microbiomics, researchers are paving the way for more effective, safer, and customized pet food formulations that improve health, longevity, and quality of life for pets worldwide.
 Omics technologies have revolutionized pet food science by providing a comprehensive and systems-level understanding of biological processes, enabling researchers to formulate diets that align with individual genetic, metabolic, and microbiome profiles[17,18].
 Unlike traditional approaches that focus on general dietary recommendations, omics-based nutrition considers the intricate interactions between an animal’s genome, transcriptome, proteome, metabolome, and microbiome.
 By integrating these disciplines, scientists can develop precision diets tailored to an individual pet’s unique nutritional needs, breed-specific predispositions, and health conditions.

 Omics technologies allow researchers to identify breed-specific nutritional requirements, detect metabolic imbalances, and optimize ingredient composition for enhanced digestibility and absorption.
 Furthermore, omics research plays a crucial role in food safety, enabling the detection of contaminants, allergens, and harmful microbiota in pet food formulations.
 The following subsections describe the key omics disciplines and their applications in pet food science.